 2. What Are Repositories?

 A repository is a place where packages are located so you can install them from it.
-Although you or your organization might have a local repository, typically they are online and accesible to everyone.
+Although you or your organization might have a local repository, typically they are online and accessible to everyone.
 Three of the most popular repositories for R packages are:

 Bioconductor: this is a topic specific repository, intended for open source software for bioinformatics.
 As CRAN, it has its own submission and review processes, and its community is very active having several conferences and meetings per year.